 Accordingly, we will create a platform with more robust and up-to-date technology applied while keeping the promise of the value and vision embedded in the early white paper.
 The promise of the value and vision found in the original white paper should be maintained.
 In other words, fundamentals such as the formation of the Congress Network which all nodes participate in the decision-making, the provision of the Commons Budgets that can be utilized if the Congress wants to, and the functions as a mainnet platform that supports various dapps and business partners should remain as it was written.
+Additionally, BOSagora will be developing a "Decentralized Loyalty Point System," a business model that has high demand from ecosystem organizations and can be implemented by any company in the world, in order to activate the mainnet.

 A distinct aspect of BOSagora's operating principles is that it can unleash collective intelligence because all nodes are involved in the decision-making process.
 In particular, thanks to the advanced form of mature decision-making capabilities of the BOSagora, various opinions will be aggregated into harmonized forms.
 Through this harmonious process of collective intelligence, it is ultimately what BOSagora seeks to improve its ecosystem.
+Additionally, BOSagora will be developing a "Decentralized Loyalty Point System," a business model that has high demand from ecosystem organizations and can be implemented by any company in the world, in order to activate the mainnet.